Losartan Recall Expanded for Fifth TimeElizabeth Nelson

 Shortly following a December 2018 recall of two lots of Losartan potassium tablets USP, Torrent Pharmaceuticals Limited expanded their recall to include 10 lots of the medication on January 3, 2019.
 And then they expanded it again on January 22nd.
 And then again on March 1st.
-We can only hope that the newest expansion of the recall, which occurred on April 18th, 2019, will be the last.
+And then again on April 18th.
+We can only hope that the newest expansion of the recall, which occurred on June 10th, 2019, will be the last.

 Losartan is an angiotensin receptor blocker (ARB) which works by relaxing the blood vessels so that the blood can flow more easily.
 It is often used to treat high blood pressure and heart problems and prevent stroke and heart attack, as well as to protect the kidneys against damage related to type 2 diabetes.
 It is generally prescribed to patients with hypertension, left ventricular hypertrophy, or nephropathy.